MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/switch-to-microsoft-defender-prepare.md

 ## Get Microsoft Defender ATP

-Now that you've updated your organization's devices, the next step is to get Microsoft Defender ATP, assign licenses, and make sure the service is provisioned.
+Now that you've updated your organization's devices, the next step is to get Microsoft Defender for Endpoint, assign licenses, and make sure the service is provisioned.

-1. Buy or try Microsoft Defender ATP today.
-[Visit Microsoft Defender ATP to start a free trial or request a quote](https://aka.ms/mdatp).
+1. Buy or try Microsoft Defender for Endpoint today.
+[Start a free trial or request a quote](https://aka.ms/mdatp).

 2. Verify that your licenses are properly provisioned.
 [Check your license state](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#check-license-state).

-3. As a global administrator or security administrator, set up your dedicated cloud instance of Microsoft Defender ATP.
-See [Microsoft Defender ATP setup: Tenant configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#tenant-configuration).
+3. As a global administrator or security administrator, set up your dedicated cloud instance of Microsoft Defender for Endpoint.
+See [Microsoft Defender for Endpoint setup: Tenant configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#tenant-configuration).

-4. If endpoints (such as devices) in your organization use a proxy to access the internet, see [Microsoft Defender ATP setup: Network configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#network-configuration).
+4. If endpoints (such as devices) in your organization use a proxy to access the internet, see [Microsoft Defender for Endpoint setup: Network configuration](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/production-deployment#network-configuration).

 At this point, you are ready to grant access to your security administrators and security operators who will use the Microsoft Defender Security Center ([https://aka.ms/MDATPportal](https://aka.ms/MDATPportal)).